1. How do I obtain an ID card or sticker for my vehicle? What are Personnel Customer Service hours? Vehicle Passes and Stickers

 The 88th Security Forces Squadron Pass & Registration section, located in Bldg 286, Area A at 4185 Logistics Avenue issues ID cards and passes for authorized contractor personnel.
 (Take Interstate 675 to exit 17, turn right just prior to entering Gate 15A).
 Pass & Registration is open 7 a.m. to 4:30 p.m., Monday - Friday; closed weekends and Holidays.
 Direct any questions to (937) 257-6506.

-Military members and civilian employees who require DoD Common Access Card (CAC) Identification must visit the 88th Force Support Squadron Customer Support Center at Bldg 2, Area A. DOD Identification cards for military retirees and military dependents are also issued at Bldg 2 in Area A. Enter gate 1A at State Route 444 in Fairborn, OH and proceed to the first traffic light and make a left.
-Follow the street to a T intersection and make a right.
-Turn right at the next stop light.
-The Military Personnel Section is in the second building on the left and is located at 2000 Allbrook Dr.
+Military members and civilian employees who require DoD Common Access Card (CAC) Identification must visit the 88th Force Support Squadron Customer Support Center at Bldg 2, Area A. DOD Identification cards for military retirees and military dependents are also issued at Bldg 2 in Area A. Enter gate 1A at State Route 444 in Fairborn, OH and proceed straight through the traffic light.
+The Military Personnel Section is in the first building on the right and is located at 2000 Allbrook Dr.

 Normal Operating Hours for the Military Personnel Section are 07:30 to 16:30 Monday-Friday.
 However, ID cards are only issued 07:30 to 16:00 Monday, Wednesday and Friday.
 ID card issuance on Tuesday and Thursday is limited to the hours of 09:00 to 16:00.
 We also offer restricted hours every first Saturday of each month from 09:00 to 13:00 with the exception of holidays that fall on those first Saturday's of each month.
 As a Military Organization we may be tasked with short notice requirements.
 Therefore, please call to verify Saturday openings are available.
 We accept customers as first come first serve/ walk-in only on Saturdays.
 The Customer Support section is closed on holidays and family days.
 To avoid long waits or unanticipated closures, we recommend scheduling an appointment with our Customer Support Section.
 To avoid long waits, or unanticipated closures, appointments for ID cards are strongly recommended!
 Please visit the Force Support Squadron homepage and click on the CAC Appointment link on the right hand side.
 Or call (937) 257-2547 and select Option 0.